-I’m not going to describe the premise of the series in-depth, partly because there’s so little information out there.
-But basically there’s Eureeka the wizard, Magellan the Dragon, Batley the Bat, Nick Nack the vendor, Bogges and Quagmire who guard the castle moat and they all live in this giant “castle music box” owned by a giant who lives in a field somewhere.
-RL Stine, of Goosebumps fame, wrote and helped develop the series.
+I’m not going to describe the premise of the series in-depth, partly because there’s so little information out there but mostly because I want to focus on the main character.
+Basically there’s Eureeka the Wizard, Magellan the Dragon, Batley the Bat, Nick Nack the vendor, Bogges and Quagmire who guard the castle moat and they all reside in this inexplicable “castle music box” owned by a giant who lives in a field somewhere.
+RL Stine, of Goosebumps fame, wrote and developed the series.
 He himself, in this fantastic interview, even says not to worry too much about the logistics of how this world works.
-Are they held prisoner by the giant, what’s the outside world like, do they know about the giant himself?
-We will never know, and the creators just intended it as a fun setup for this “medieval fantasy version of Sesame Street.”
+Are they held prisoner by the giant, what’s the outside world like, how did they all meet each other and why do they live together?
+We will never know; the creators just intended it as a fun setup for this “medieval fantasy version of Sesame Street.”

 Anyway, a small handful of episodes (about 11 out of maybe 90 that were produced, mostly the ones released on VHS back in the 90’s) managed to hit YouTube, so I decided to check them out over the last three days and maybe forget about the existentially dreadful state of America for a bit.
 Speaking as an adult, I really enjoy the show for what it is…but you know what had never occurred to me before?
 How precious Eureeka’s character design was!
 I love her bangs (why don’t more people wear their hair in bangs???) the inexplicably satanic goat horns, the random ponytail on the one side and the way her hair’s like a pale, understated rainbow